 Also, it is important to buy as thick cables as you budget allows.
 Even though, as we discussed earlier, the power that needs to be delivered to the speakers is minimal, and the current, flowing through the cables will be negligent, the cable thickness severely affects the damping factor of the amplifier.
 The resistance of the cable must be as close to zero, as possible, and the thicker is the cable, the lower is its resistance, the higher is the damping factor and the punchier the bass.
 Those cables are quite pricey.
 A single, 14 gauge, 50 feet (∅ 1.63 mm / 15,24 m) Speak On cable will have the resistance 0.13 Ω (that’s unacceptably high!) and will cost you around $35.
 A thicker 12 gauge (∅ 2.06 mm) cable will have resistance 0.08 Ω (much better!) and will cost around $55.
 However, much better cable deals can be found on Amazon.
 If the cable is considerably more expensive than that, check if it is a “four-poles” cable, and, if so, look for another one.
 Four-poles cables have four wires, while you only need two.
 The cables for the left and right channels should be kept of the same length, even though often only one long cable is often needed.
 At the same time, try to keep your cables as short as possible.
 Having very short cables is especially important if you use sub-woofers, as it is the low and ultra-low frequencies that are most affected.

 Do not ever use unbalanced audio patch cables, e.g. a cable with a single wire and a shielding, such as guitar cable to connect passive speakers.
 In the worst case scenario such cable might heat up to the point of melting and cause a short circuit and/or fire.
-In more realistic scenario your sound will be audibly affected by such cable, because of extremely low damping factor.
+In more realistic scenario your sound will be audibly affected by such cable, e.g. you will lose both the punch and the high frequency content.